craig-m-k/huffman-coding/README.md

 ### Associated functions:
 *  code(): Creates a dictionary for ascii-to-code or code-to-ascii.

-* decode(): Passes the data stream through the code-to-ascii dictionary.

 *  string_to_tree():
 	Uses a heap to create the Huffman tree from the input file.